About Contact Improvisation (CI)

 CI36 at Juniata College in Huntingdon, PA. photo: Paula Zacharias

 From its early days on the East and then West coasts of the United States, Contact Improvisation (CI) has spread to studios, schools, and art centers around the world.
 Thousands of people practice, perform, and teach Contact on all continents except Antarctica.

-CI is enjoyed by movers of all kinds—professionally trained dancers, recreational movers, athletes, disabled dancers, old, young.
-Dancers apply their work with CI to choreography, to dance training, to working with children, seniors, disabled populations, therapy, visual art, music, education, environmental work, and social activism.
+CI is enjoyed by movers of all kinds—professionally trained dancers, recreational movers, athletes, dancers of all abilities and ages.
+Dancers apply their work with CI to choreography, to dance training, to working with children, seniors, mixed-ability populations, therapy, visual arts, music, education, environmental work, and social activism.
 Many do it just for pleasure and personal development.

 Contact Improvisation's influence can be seen throughout modern and postmodern dance choreography, performance, and dance training worldwide, especially in relationship to partnering and use of weight.

 Contact Improvisation celebrated its 36th birthday in June 2008 with a large gathering at Juniata College in central Pennsylvania.
 CI36 (co-hosted by Contact Quarterly dance journal and Juniata College) was linked to over a hundred "satellite events" celebrating Contact all over the world, including Australia, Argentina, Chile, Brazil, Japan, China, Russia, Siberia, and throughout Europe, the U.S., and Canada.